SinghPallavi819/singhpallavi819.github.io/_posts/2026-02-04-windows-digital-forensics-investigation-lab.md

 ## Challenges Encountered

-### Prefetch folder initially empty
+### Prefetch artifacts not present on the VM

-When the Prefetch directory was first accessed, no Prefetch files were present.
-This occurred because Windows only generates Prefetch files **after applications have been executed**.

-After running several applications within the VM (such as Notepad, Microsoft Edge, and Windows Terminal), Prefetch files were generated and became available for analysis.
+When examining the system, the `C:\Windows\Prefetch` directory did not contain usable Prefetch artifacts for analysis.
+Since Prefetch files are generated based on program execution and system activity, the VM did not provide sufficient artifact data for meaningful investigation.

+To continue practicing Prefetch analysis, I obtained **sample Prefetch artifacts from Eric Zimmerman’s DFIR datasets on GitHub**.
+These artifacts were placed into the `Evidence/Prefetch` directory and parsed using PECmd.

+Using publicly available forensic datasets is common in DFIR training and allows investigators to practice analyzing artifacts even when real evidence is not available.

 ### Tool execution path issues

 While parsing Windows Event Logs using EvtxECmd, PowerShell initially returned an error indicating that the command could not be recognized.
 This occurred because the tool was executed from the wrong directory.

-After navigating to the correct folder and executing the command with:
+After navigating to the correct folder and executing the command using:
 .\EvtxECmd.exe

-the logs were successfully parsed.
+The logs were successfully parsed and exported.

 ### Artifact access permissions